 A simple guide to setting up successful print files

 - IMPORTANT - All files are printed exactly how they are uploaded to our site so please check for errors before uploading.
 If you are unsure about file setup order a single test print before ordering mulitple prints to be sure.
 If a test print was not ordered then we cannot be held responsible for a misprint due to the wrong file setup.
-WE WILL NOT REPRINT FOR FREE FOR COLOR/CONTRAST REASONS IF YOU HAVE NOT ORDERED A TEST PRINT OF THAT SPECIFIC FILE.
+WE WILL NOT REPRINT FOR FREE FOR COLOR/CONTRAST REASONS IF YOU HAVE NOT ORDERED A TEST PRINT OF THAT SPECIFIC FILE ON THE SAME PAPER.
+Each paper may print colors differently.
+You may need to order and pay for multiple proofs until you are happy with your file adjustments.
 Its best to upload your print files at the print size requested.
 However, We do have a cropping tool built into the order process so that may be helpful if your files are not the exact size you need.
 Questions on aspect ratio use this great ratio calculator: http://andrew.hedges.name/experiments/aspect_ratio/

 - Color space: RGB (Please DO NOT upload CMYK files, production charges will apply if we have to convert from CMYK to RGB.
 We will not reprint if you upload a CMYK image and and the printing colors are incorrect)

 - Embed Color Profile: 'Adobe RGB' or sRGB (adobe RGB will allow brighter color and wider color gamut)